What is a Home Care Package?

 Who is eligible for home care packages?

 Home care packages are available to older Australians, wishing to receive additional support from an aged care provider that will allow them to continue living at home safely and independently.
 The amount of funding you receive will depend on the level of your package.
+To determine if you are eligible for a home care package, you must first apply for an assessment through MyAgedCare, a portal for government-funded aged care services.
+The Aged Care Assessment Team (ACAT) will reach out to you or a loved one to ask questions about your medical history, physical requirements and other needs.
 In addition, our team are able to provide you with assistance in navigating MyAgedCare and starting the process of getting an assessment done to receive your package level.
 Once this assessment is complete, you can begin the process of finding an aged care provider to support you with your goals.

 Not too sure whether you are eligible for home care services?
 Contact our team!